Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L06_Building_Canvas_Applications.md

 ### Task 3 - Create the Results Screen

-In this task, you will copy the Main Screen and rename Results Screen
+In this task, you will copy the Main Screen and rename it Results Screen.

-1. Click on the ... button of mainScreen and select Duplicate Screen.
+1. Click on the ellipses button of mainScreen and select Duplicate Screen.

-2. Click on the … button of the new screen and click Rename.
+2. Click on the ellipses button of the new screen and click Rename.

-3. Rename the Screen resultsScreen.
+3. Rename the new screen **resultsScreen**.

-4. Select the knowledgeAssessmentList and click on the ... button and click Delete.
+4. Select the **knowledgeAssessmentList_1**, click on the ellipses button and click **Delete**.

-5. Make sure the Insert tab is selected.
-Click Gallery and select Horizontal.
+5. Make sure the **Insert** tab is selected.
+Click **Gallery** and select **Horizontal**.

-6. The Data pane will come to view.
-In the Gallery pane just to the right of it Select Knowledge Test Result for Data Source under the Properties tab of the Gallery pane.
+6. The **Data source** pop-out will come to view.
+    Select **Knowledge Test Result** for data source.

-7. Rename the list to UserResultList
+7. Rename the gallery to **UserResultList**.

-8. Delete the Image on the from the UserResultList
+8. Delete the image in **UserResultList**.

-9. Select the UserResultsList gallery.
+9. Select the **UserResultsList** gallery.

-10. Select the Items property and set it to the snippet below.
+10. Select the **Items** property and set it to the snippet below.

     Filter('Knowledge Test Results',  Owner = CurrentUser)

-11. Set the Title.Text element of UserResultList to this snippet.
+11. Return to the **Properties** tab and select **Edit** in the Fields section.
+Set the Title.Text element of UserResultList to this snippet.

     ThisItem.createdon

-12. Set the Subtitle.Text element of UserResultList to this snippet.
+12. Set the Subtitle.Text element of UserResultList to this snippet. (crxxx refers to your unique prefix.)

     ThisItem.crxxx_totalpoints

-13. Delete the icon on resultsScreen and replace it with the Left icon.
+13. Add the **Left** icon to the upper left corner.
+Change the fill to **white.**

 14. Set the Left icon OnSelect to this snippet.

     Back(ScreenTransition.None)

 ### Task 4 – Add Button for Results Screen

-In this task, you will add a button to the Main Screen, this button will navigate to the Results page.
+In this task, you will add a button to the Main Screen.
+This button will navigate to the Results page.

 1. Select the **mainScreen**.